 Best Free Study Tool: Online AP US History Quizzes

-In addition, many of these quizzes are focused on just one era of US history, so you don’t get the wide range of questions you see on the actual AP exam.
+In addition, many of these quizzes are focused on just one era of US history, so you don’t get the wide range of questions you'll see on the actual AP exam.
 Still, these quizzes will help you master specific eras of US history for the actual AP test.
 I highly recommend checking them out!

 Best Study Website: AP Study Notes

-Don’t feel like you have to use them all to get a high score.
+Don’t feel as though you have to use them all to get a high score, though.
 On the contrary, you should find a resource or two you find particularly helpful and use it consistently.
-As long as you pace yourself, and give yourself plenty of time to study and practice, you will be more than prepared when you sit down for the exam in May!
+As long as you pace yourself and give yourself plenty of time to study and practice, you'll be more than prepared when you sit for the AP US History exam in May!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: